SDGforskning/sdg-strings/SDG12_query_topic_WoS.md

 #### Phrase 2

-This phrase aims to find research about the capacity of developing countries regarding power generation by renewable energy sources.
+This phrase aims to find research about the capacity of developing countries for renewable energy.
 The elements of the phrase are *capacity + renewable energy + developing countries*.

 Most of the renewable energy sources specified are mentioned in the metadata for indicator 12.a.1 (<a id="UNstats2021">[UN Statistics division, 2021](#f3)</a>) https://unstats.un.org/sdgs/metadata/files/Metadata-12-0a-01.pdf.